LukeGrahamLandry/franca/devlog.md

 - kinda dumb that you have to use qbe_frontend instead of the compiler to run a non-driver cache file. can have runtime_init detect that situation and do the right thing.
 - experimenting with @syscall as a macro instead of compiler magic.
+  - the only problematic dependency is that scary_log calls write and panic calls exit.
+  - now that weak symbols are referenced even when -syscalls, need to handle that properly in elf/emit.fr, so you have to tell the backend if you're expecting a static binary instead of telling the frontend.
+  - hmmm, i think trying to complicate the runtime dispatch of syscalls causes you to have callee saved registers in the function that calls clone() which manifests as pushing them to the old stack and then trying to pop them off the new stack (which wouldn't have them anyway) and underflowing and then returning to whatever the next junk happens to be. same experience as when i did it the first time and wasn't setting a new stack and the threads were racing to return. need to inline everything up to calling the new thread's entry point. some weirdness about needing a body to have a return label, but it works.
+  - trying to deal with cycles for exit(), write().
+    - for panic() calling exit(), hack to experiment is just put a loop{}, but actually just forcing a jit shim should achieve also solve the problem?
+    - `panic!
+Unfinished type 208` when trying to call current_compiler_context(), but i don't understand whose calling exit. ahhhhh, get_offset_to_dynamic_context_field() isn't a builtin.
+    - "Type Error: found tuple but requested non-tuple i64", only one ive tried that has a single argument to Expr::Tuple complains.
+    - current_arch() does @bits which does a @ct_assert so it needs to compile format_into, i was annoyed by that before in the profiler.
+    - somehow i've cursed ./target/boot-macos-amd64.out to get stuck forever, the linux one is fine tho. it doesn't like exit causing a jit-shim maybe (directly or with #libc).
+    - egghh and just doing exit syscall breaks the tests that try to call libc putchar because it tries to buffer it. as good a time as any to get rid of one more libc thing i guess. but the whole point of sticking to the libc interface is that i want to be able to work and play well with others. if i dont know why it doesn't work in the old compiler, seem like theres a risk of the problem resurfacing in new compilers.

 ## (Jun 15)